jlengstorf/lengstorf.com/content/work-happier.md

 ### Learn 3 blindingly obvious (and therefore painfully underappreciated) daily actions that will change your life — starting today.

-* **Gain clarity and purpose in your daily tasks.** No more feeling like you're at the bottom of a mountain of todos, making no progress.
+This guide will show you three small, immediately-applicable actions you can take _today_ that will help you:

+* **Get motivated.** Stop feeling buried.
+Start feeling unstoppable.
-* **Supercharge your productivity and create more time for yourself.** Show up at work, sit down, kick ass, get out, and live your life.
+* **Supercharge your productivity.** Show up, kick ass, get out, and live your life.
-* **Reclaim quality time with the people you care about.** Learn one simple action that will close the gaps between you and the people you love.
+* **Create more quality time.** Spend more time with the people you love.

-I've put together a PDF with three daily actions that if you choose to _actually follow through with_, will change your life.
+These daily actions — if you choose to _actually follow through with them_ — will change your life.

 And the best part is, making **these changes will have _no negative impact_ on your career.** (And, in fact, you'll probably see things _improve_ at work.)